You Are What You Eat.

 Kitchen is where the magic happens.

-As an international student studying in the US, cooking food from my home country on a daily basis helps me emotionally connect with my home, since even if my mind may not miss it, my taste buds certainly do.
-Consequently, I chose to represent myself through the food that I keep in my fridge.
-Furthermore, I also wanted to convey the frequency of my consumption of this food and the incorporation of different ingredients in my cooking, as it gives a more dynamic representation of my eating habits, culture, and identity.
+As an international student in the US, cooking food from my home country helps me stay emotionally connected to home—if not in mind, then through my taste buds.
+I chose to represent myself through the food in my fridge, highlighting the frequency of its use and the variety of ingredients in my cooking.
+This offers a dynamic glimpse into my eating habits, culture, and identity.

 THOUGHT PROCESS